Introduction

 What you feed in to one end, passes through the digestive system.
 Therefore, it’s what comes out the other end that helps us to balance their diet.
 So, feeding rabbits is a balancing act based on their droppings.
 Their poo should be round, firm and never soft, fibrous brown balls, no smaller than a garden pea.

-However, sudden changes in diet will upset the balance, and cause your bunny serious digestive problems.
-So, you must transition their diet, by making changes, or adding something new, gradually over14 days to avoid any complications.
+However, sudden changes in diet can upset the balance, and cause your bunny serious digestive problems.
+Whereas, making changes, or adding something new gradually, over 10 to14 days, transitioning, will avoid complications.

 Feeding Rabbits – Treats